afishhh/python-qalculate/README.md

 ### Nix(OS)

-The package in the flake is still a work in process, it is not a proper python package.
+The package in the flake is still a work in progress, it is not a proper python package.